nasa/cumulus-orca/website/docs/developer/development-guide/code/integration-tests.md

   1. Ingest randomized data to Orca.
   1. Modify the catalog and post S3 data in the structure of an S3 inventory report to the report bucket.
 Include at least one of each error type comparing between the two sources.
      :::note
-     While we could wait for the automated S3 Inventory report to generate, this could take up to 24 hours.
+     While we could wait for the automated S3 Inventory report to generate, this could take up to 24 hours, which would delay testing.
+     Therefore, use a dummy report that matches the AWS report schema to perform automated testing.
      Prior to release or periodically, an S3 Inventory report should be generated through AWS mechanisms to validate the schema and style of the test report being used.
      :::
   1. Post a mocked-up manifest to the report bucket.